Gina Hoeckelmann

 • Ulcerated/bleeds more easily than your other moles

-• Changed color (ex., become darker)
+• Changed color (ex., became darker)

 Melanomas can occur anywhere on the skin.
 In women, melanoma most commonly occurs on the legs and arms.
 In men, melanomas are more common on the trunk.
 As we age, melanomas become more common on the face and in sun-exposed areas of the body.